luis-collado/Coding-Challenge-Bounce-Insights/README.md

 To set up this application on your local machine, follow these steps:

 1. git clone https://github.com/luis-collado/Coding-Challenge-Bounce-Insights
-2. Navigate to the Frontend directory and install dependencies: cd frontend npm install npm start
+2. Navigate to the Frontend directory, install dependencies and start: cd frontend npm install npm start